andrewpareles/3DTest/README.md

 @author Andrew Pareles

-This method is based on the math behind a pinhole camera.
+This method is based on the pinhole camera.
 All objects are represented by their vertices, which are traced "through the pinhole" onto a screen (your viewing plane).
 Since straight edges will always be seen as straight in 3D, all faces can be filled in using just the information about the vertices!

 All the math, code, and algorithms were formulated and written by me.